Mizrakjian/advent-of-code/aoc_2020/README.md

     return min(xmas[left:right]) + max(xmas[left:right])
 ```
 For my dataset the original function needed 498 iterations of the while loop to find the answer.
 The updated one only needs 58.

+## Day 10: Adapter Array
+I remember this one.
+Part one was easy and took almost no time to answer.
+Part two had me stumped, and I went down several dead ends before looking for solutions online.
+Though if I had stuck with it, I think I was on the right track with one of my ideas.